WhyNotHugo/ocaclient/README.rst

 This library is a very simple client to OCA's Epak webservice.
-OCA's WS is very SOAP-like, so this is really a very light wrapper around ``zeep``, manually parsing responses that aren't proper entirely SOAP.
+OCA's WS is very SOAP-like, so this is really a very light wrapper around ``zeep``, manually parsing responses that aren't entirely SOAP.

 Usage example: